tabs-not-spaces/Intune.USB.Creator/README.md

 ## Caveat Emptor

-I'm providing this solution as a tool as an educational tool to assist the IT-Pro community with absolutely ZERO warranties or guarantees - I know it works for me, but if it doesn't for you - read the code and fix it..
+I'm providing this solution as an educational tool to assist the IT-Pro community with absolutely ZERO warranties or guarantees - I know it works for me, but if it doesn't for you - read the code and fix it..

 If you find a problem and want to contribute - please do!
 I love community involvement and will be as active as my schedule allows.